 TMD Diagnosis and Treatment

 Jaw muscle and joint pain may be the result of occlusal (bite) problems.
-At Orange Grove Dental in New Port Richey, Florida, Dr. Manu Sachdev has made an extensive study of the diagnosis and treatment of temporomandibular joint disorders (TMD).
+At Orange Grove Dental in New Port Richey, Florida, Dr. Srividya Vulugundam has made an extensive study of the diagnosis and treatment of temporomandibular joint disorders (TMD).

-When you have a comprehensive oral examination or when you call because you are experiencing jaw joint or muscle tenderness or other symptoms of TMD, Dr. Sachev will gently palpate your jaw and neck muscles as you open and close your jaw.
-He will examine the way your teeth come together and how they interfere with each other or work harmoniously as you bite and chew.
+When you have a comprehensive oral examination or when you call because you are experiencing jaw joint or muscle tenderness or other symptoms of TMD, Dr. Vulugundam will gently palpate your jaw and neck muscles as you open and close your jaw.
+She will examine the way your teeth come together and how they interfere with each other or work harmoniously as you bite and chew.

 Occlusion is the way your teeth come together and work against each other when you speak, eat, and grind your teeth under tension.
 Your occlusion is determined by the size, shape and position of your teeth in opposition to each other and the way your muscles and jaw joints accommodate the occlusal surfaces of teeth that interfere with each other.
 The repeated stress of tooth interferences and stressful jaw activity such as nighttime teeth grinding (bruxism) can wear down dental enamel and produce fine cracks on the surface of teeth (called “crazing”).
 If the tooth has been restored with a filling, a crack may develop through the enamel, requiring restoration with a crown.
 The jaw joints may undergo arthritic wear and inflammation.
 The muscles of the jaw, head and neck may become inflamed.